 B. What Skills and Talents do you Have?

 Many people develop skills in their trade or job.
 It is possible that the talent you possess can be transferred into a hobby.
 For example, if you were a machinist or a farmer, you might enjoy working on classic cars.
 If you were an executive in your occupation, you might want to give back to society.
 Teaching a course at a local college might be rewarding.
 Volunteering as a guest speaker in various Universities would be in line.
 If you were a successful trial lawyer, volunteering your time to people that cannot afford an attorney would be rewarding, and volunteering to help local high school Mock Trial Clubs.
 A great YouTube video of a Mock Trial proceeding shows how rewarding this hobby may be.

 C. What Did you Want to Do When you were a Child?

 What did you want to be when you were a child?
 Did you want to be an actor?
 Try out as a volunteer for a local community theater.
 Did you want to be a fireman?
 That translates into helping people.
-Volunteering at a local hospital may be you’re calling.
+Volunteering at a local hospital might be you’re calling.
 Did you dream about being an astronaut?
 That’s easy.
 Give the local rocket club a jingle.
 Did you want to be a singer?
 Volunteer as a singer in the choir at your church.

 D. What is your Personality Type?

 The Type A Personality loves competition and winning.
 Sports comes to mind.
 It does not require participation in the sport but watching, going to stadiums, and fantasy sports would be a great hobby.
 Type B Personalities love hobbies that include social interactions.
 Type C Personalities would get a kick out of computer-related or technical matters.
-Type D Personalities would enjoy helping people cope with stress.
-If the hobby involves listening they would do well.
+Type D Personalities often enjoy helping people cope with stress.
 One hobby would be front and center.
 That is Horoscope and Astrology.